Bellevue Police equipment was stolen from cruiser

 “It’s very complicated, they would have to spend some time just taking the rifle apart while it’s in the holder some way and forcing it out that way,” said Melvin.

 Handcuffs were also stolen through officers have plenty more for when a suspect or thieves are identified.
-But they need a tip and that’s why Bellevue Police aren’t playing the cruiser break-in close to the vest.

 Another car break-in was reported near the same location between Saturday and Sunday morning.